Catholic Church: Problems with Her Newest Death Penalty Position:

 As confirmed by reason and 2000 years of Church teachings, execution is just in some cases (redress) and execution protects additional innocents lives, in three ways, better than does a life sentence (2&5) or lesser sanction, establishing execution as both more compassionate and a better defender of society and innocent lives, than lesser sanctions (2&5).

 2266: "The State's effort to contain the spread of behaviors injurious to human rights and the fundamental rules of civil coexistence corresponds to the requirement of watching over the common good." which "requires rendering the unjust aggressor unable to inflict harm".

-5) from 2267: "Today, in fact, given the means at the State's disposal to effectively repress crime by rendering inoffensive the one who has committed it, without depriving him definitively of the possibility of redeeming himself, cases of absolute necessity for suppression of the offender 'today ... are very rare, if not practically non-existent."
+5) from amended 2267: "Today, in fact, given the means at the State's disposal to effectively repress crime by rendering inoffensive the one who has committed it, without depriving him definitively of the possibility of redeeming himself, cases of absolute necessity for suppression of the offender 'today ... are very rare, if not practically non-existent."

 It defies any type of rational consideration, with EV and the amended 2267.

 From where does the Church obtain such blind and irresponsible confidence that secular criminal justice systems will perform better than She did?

 Answer: From nowhere . . . nor does the Church envision that either "possibility" or "means" will reflect any reality in actually protecting the innocent, which is why She completely avoids reality and replaced it with blind speculation - "possibility" and "means".

 It is astounding that the Church could say that such moral and protection failures are "very rare, if not practically nonexistent . . . ". in the secular world, when She has such horrendous failures Herself, so well observed, the exact moment of Her statement, when such secular failures are just as well known (2&5) and continue to occur, every day.